Norfolk robin: Distribution and habitat

 The robin is restricted to Norfolk Island, where it is largely confined to the Mt Pitt section of the Norfolk Island National Park and remnant patches of forest nearby.
 It mainly inhabits the native subtropical rainforest, with lower densities in other wooded habitats.
 It prefers areas with a dense understorey and an open ground layer with deep, moist litter for foraging in.

-Biology
+Behaviour

 The robin feeds on a wide variety of invertebrates.

 Status and conservation

 After a period of decline to the 1980s, when the birds disappeared from many parts of the island, the population of the Norfolk robin apparently stabilised and was estimated at 400-500 pairs in 1988 with little change in 1997.
 Ongoing threats include habitat degradation, and predation by black rats and feral cats.
 It is considered Endangered on the IUCN Red List because of the restricted size of the population and the small area of its distribution.
 Ongoing conservation management actions include control of rats and feral cats to minimise predation, as well as control of invasive weeds to minimise habitat degradation.
 It is proposed to reintroduce the Norfolk robin to nearby Phillip Island, when the regenerating habitat there is suitable.